-Close friends Pam Hartley and Michelle Scarafile began The Charleston Basket Brigade in 2008 with a commitment to bring the community together to provide Thanksgiving meals for families in need in Charleston, SC.
-“When we found out that there were children going to bed hungry right here in Charleston, we knew we had to do something about it,” said Hartley.
+Close friends Michelle Scarafile and Pam Hartley began The Charleston Basket Brigade in 2008 with a commitment to bring the community together to provide Thanksgiving meals for families in need in Charleston, SC.
+“When we found out that there were children going to bed hungry right here in Charleston, we knew we had to do something about it,” said Pam.

-Hartley and Scarafile met in 2006 during a leadership seminar held by Robbins and became fast friends.
-In 2008, Scarafile brought the idea to create a basket brigade to Hartley and they both quickly got into action.
+Michelle and Pam met in 2006 during a leadership seminar held by Anthony Robbins and became fast friends.
+In 2008, Michelle brought the idea to create a Basket Brigade to Pam and they both quickly got into action.
 “I knew that Pam and I could really make a difference here in Charleston.
-When the recession hit, we knew that so many were impacted here locally,” Scarafile said.
+When the recession hit, we knew that there were so many families…so many kids that were impacted locally”.

 The Basket Brigade concept was inspired by Anthony Robbins, whose foundation feeds more than two million each year.
 In the first year, the duo fed 75 families.
 In 2009, they recruited more volunteers and the effort raised over $12,900 to feed 430 families.
 In 2010, the effort more than tripled raising $48,840 and feeding 1628 families at Thanksgiving.
 In 2011, $75,000 was raised and 2,506 families were fed, exceeding the non-profit’s goal.
 Over $100,000 was raised in 2012 with 3,350 families receiving a meal, followed by 3,050 families in 2013.
 2014 was a success feeding and 3,323 families in 2014…all delivered in the rain nonetheless!